ianmcloughlin/theory-algos-project/README.md

 Please also read the **[Using git for assessments](https://github.com/ianmcloughlin/using-git-for-assessments/raw/master/using-git-for-assessments.pdf)** document which applies to this project.
 As always, you must also follow the code of student conduct and the policy on plagiarism.

-To start, you must fork this repository in GitHub by clicking the Fork button on the top right or by [clicking here](https://github.com/theory-algos-project/fork).
+To start, you must create a new repository solely for this project in GitHub.
-You should take the URL of your version of the repository, which should look something like `https://github.com/your-username/theory-algos-project`, and immediately submit it using the form on the Moodle page.
+You should take the URL of your repository, which should look something like `https://github.com/your-username/theory-algos-project`, and immediately submit it using the form on the Moodle page.
 You must also set your repository to **private** and add `ianmcloughlin` as a **collaborator**.
 You should then clone that repository to your own machine and start working on the project as described below.
 You should make regular, appropriate commits to your repository and push these to GitHub.